StuPro-TOSCAna/TOSCAna/docs/dev/model/servicegraph.md

 *This categorization is strongly linked to the general nature of YAML*.

 ## An example
-In the following, we'll show how a `ServiceGraph` is being construction.
+In the following, we'll show how a `ServiceGraph` is being constructed.
 Therefore, we use below TOSCA service template for demonstration.
-Thereafter, we'll look into each consecutive graph transformation step.
+Thereafter, we'll look into each consecutive transformation step in more detail.

-##### TOSCA service template
+###### TOSCA service template
 ```yml
 topology_template:
   node_templates: